Last Updated on January 30, 2023

 - These two items are small enough to easily fit in even small bags

-- Minimal, lightweight, and makes short trips a zero waste breeze!
+- Minimal, lightweight, and makes zero waste travel a breeze!

 The trip started out with a friendly face and a spiked strawberry smoothie.